-Stephen White’s work operates on a line between surrealism and magical realism, as in it is on a precipice of these areas of thinking, and it is on that line that a narrative around reverie and the influence of the digital age exists, creating a contextual area of concern.
+Stephen White’s work operates on a line between surrealism and magical realism, as in it is on a precipice of these areas of thinking, and it is on that line that a narrative around our imagination and the influence of the digital age exists, creating a contextual area of oncern.
 Using a diverse range of painterly methods and dynamic compositions, the works are studies of sexuality and other dimensional states of being.

 A figurative theme runs through the work, predominantly depicting a genderless form, occasionally appearing biased towards the female figure.
 These images explore ideas of gender neutrality or non-binary gender, as well as concepts around sexual fluidity.
-Abstract, androgynous figures are often depicted in dreamlike, theatrical landscapes as silhouettes, wearing abstract polka dot masks.
+Abstract, androgynous figures are often depicted in dreamlike, theatrical landscapes as masked silhouettes.

 Whilst his work can be positioned in a ‘Neo-Romantic’ light stylistically, it is a refusal to openly accept the influence of the digital age which we are surrounded by that creates tension in the work and further questions.